MAGA Fanatics Descend on Detroit Vote-Counting Site As Biden Wins Michigan

 Laura, a Trump supporter from Manchester, Michigan, asked to speak with an officer’s supervisor.
 Laura, who declined to giver her last name for what she said were professional reasons, told The Daily Beast a grassroots group had called her to the TCF Center to act as a poll watcher.
 She claimed Democratic poll watchers inside the building outnumbered Republicans, although reports from inside the building documented more than 100 of each.

-"It's very corrupt, it's not a fair process," she said, adding that the "fake Michigan Health Department" is making arbitrary and unconstitutional rules that prevented Republicans from monitoring the count.
+“It’s very corrupt, it's not a fair process,” she said, claiming that the “fake Michigan Health Department” was making arbitrary and unconstitutional rules that prevented Republicans from monitoring the count.

 Republican hijinks appeared to be the party’s latest attempt to halt or discredit ballot-counting.
 The spectacle—which saw dozens of Republicans chanting outside the building—came hours after the Trump campaign hinted at a possible legal challenge to halt the state’s vote count.
 By about 4 p.m., the campaign had filed that suit in court.